lockejan/nix-dotfiles/README.md

 # nix-dotfiles

-These are my personal nix-dotfiles to setup my macOs machines.
+These are my personal nix-dotfiles to setup my macOS machines.
 Use at your own risk.

 It's still very much work in progress.